cmskit/wiz-fieldpassword/readme.md

 ## Description

-This Wizard lets you set a *individual Password* for an encryptable Field.
-The Field must have a Field-Name beginning with "c_".
-Inputs (Text-Fields) are de/encoded via Blowfish.
-The password is stored as a Session and will be deleted on Logout.
+This Wizard lets you set an *individual password* for an encryptable field.
+The field must have a field-name beginning with "c_".
+Inputs are de/encoded via Blowfish.
+The password is stored as a session and will be deleted on logout.

 If no Password is set, the Field is skipped while saving and the encrypted Content will not been shown in Backend!